alexxiyang/shiro-redis/docs/README.md

 # Download

-You can choose these 2 ways to include shiro-redis into your project
+You use either of the following 2 ways to include `shiro-redis` into your project
-* use "git clone https://github.com/alexxiyang/shiro-redis.git" to clone project to your local workspace and build jar file by your self
+* use `git clone https://github.com/alexxiyang/shiro-redis.git` to clone project to your local workspace and build jar file by your self
 * add maven dependency

 ```xml